 Tenants should look for the following items during a move-in inspection:

 - nicks and nail holes in walls;

 - the condition of the floors, including any stains or rips in the carpet;

 - closet doors that do not work properly;

 - broken or cracked windows and missing screens;

 - missing oven racks and fridge shelves.

-All appliances should be in good working order and should be turned on to ensure that they work properly.
+Tenants should check that all appliances are in good working order and turn them on to ensure that they are working property.
 Tenants should also check the plumbing, heating, and electrical fixtures.